I've selected the top portable air conditioners to keep you cool this summer – and there's one to suit every budget

 Window kit not included

 As far as noise levels go, the AEG Comfort 6000 is notably quieter than most portable air conditioners, maxing out at 64dB.
-While other units can sound like a tractor engine rattle, our reviewer noted that it instead sounded like the 'white noise' of gushing cold air.
-This made it tolerable and even suitable for use in the bedroom overnight, which is a huge plus if you want a portable AC to achieve a comfortable night's sleep in the stifling heat.
+Our reviewer noted that it instead sounded like the 'white noise' of gushing cold air, making it suitable for use in the bedroom overnight.

-Read our full AEG Comfort 6000 Portable Air Conditioner review for more details.
+Read the full AEG Comfort 6000 Portable Air Conditioner review for more details.

 Best portable air conditioner and dehumidifier